JohnnyIrvin/GPT-Adventure/README.md

 ```

 ## Contributing
 We welcome contributions to GPT Adventure!
-If you have an idea for a new feature or have found a bug, please open an issue on the (GitHub Repository)[https://github.com/%5Busername%5D/GPT-Adventure]
+If you have an idea for a new feature or have found a bug, please open an issue on the [GitHub Repository](https://github.com/JohnnyIrvin/GPT-Adventure)

 If you would like to contribute code, please fork the repository and create a pull request with your changes.

 ## License

 GPT Adventure is licensed under the MIT license.
-See (LICENSE)[LICENSE] for more details.
+See [LICENSE](LICENSE) for more details.